 If you are a mandated reporter beyond the general responsibility of Tennessee citizens, please let the Champion of your Yellow Ribbon Committee know and explain the limits of confidentiality for your profession to the person you are writing.

 Address your envelope with the name of the person you are writing exactly as it appears in his or her prison records, TOMIS ID number, and name and address of the facility where they are being housed.
-You can find this information using TDOC’s online FOIL system: https://apps.tn.gov/foil/Enclosures
+You can find this information using TDOC’s online FOIL system.

-Because you are writing on behalf of your Yellow Ribbon Committee and organization sponsoring it, we ask that you sign your letters with this in mind, using your first (but not last) name and including the following phrase:
+Because you are writing on behalf of Stephen’s Table, we ask that you sign your letters with this in mind.
+Use only your first name and include the phrase “on behalf of Stephen’s Table.”

 All letters are sent with the Chattanooga Endeavors return address.
 Other addresses are not allowed.